 T is for TELL-Let an adult know straight away if you feel you are being bullied online.

-At the Ingoldmells Academy, we will do everything we can to make sure that your child learns in a safe environment.
-Our assembly themes regularly feature safety.
+At Ingoldmells Academy, we will do everything we can to make sure that your child learns in a safe environment.
+Our assembly themes and PSHE lessons regularly feature safety and how the children, at an age-appropriate level, can help to keep themselves safe.